CharafeddineMechalikh/PureEdgeSim/README.md

 2. Now that the project is cloned, it can be built using Maven by executing the  `mvn clean install ` command in the directory where it was cloned.
 3. Now, the examples can be executed on Windows, Linux, or Mac operating systems, using the command  `mvn exec:java -Dexec.mainClass="package.Class_Name" `.
 For instance, to execute “Example1”, the command is  `mvn exec:java -Dexec.mainClass="examples.Example1" `

-## 🧩 Works that are based on PureEdgeSim
+## 🧩 Works that are based on / using PureEdgeSim

 Here are some works that are based on PureEdgeSim to give an idea about its wider applicability and the possibilities it offers.
 Feel free to edit the readme file and add yours!.

-1. Mechalikh, C., Taktak, H., & Moussa, F. (2019, June).
-A scalable and adaptive tasks orchestration platform for IoT.
-In 2019 15th International Wireless Communications & Mobile Computing Conference (IWCMC) (pp. 1557-1563).
-IEEE.
-2. Mechalikh, C., Taktak, H., & Moussa, F. (2019, June).
-A scalable and adaptive tasks orchestration platform for IoT.
-In 2019 15th International Wireless Communications & Mobile Computing Conference (IWCMC) (pp. 1557-1563).
-IEEE.
+### Rienforcement and deep learning scenarios

-3. Mechalikh, C., Taktak, H., & Moussa, F. (2019, July).
-Towards a scalable and QoS-aware load balancing platform for edge computing environments.
-In 2019 International Conference on High Performance Computing & Simulation (HPCS) (pp. 684-691).
-IEEE.
+1. Mechalikh, C., Taktak, H., & Moussa, F. (2020, April).
+A fuzzy decision tree based tasks orchestration algorithm for edge computing environments.
+In International Conference on Advanced Information Networking and Applications (pp. 193-203).
+Springer, Cham.
-4. Safavifar, Z., Ghanadbashi, S., & Golpayegani, F. (2021, November).
+2. Safavifar, Z., Ghanadbashi, S., & Golpayegani, F. (2021, November).
 Adaptive Workload Orchestration in Pure Edge Computing: A Reinforcement-Learning Model.
 In 2021 IEEE 33rd International Conference on Tools with Artificial Intelligence (ICTAI) (pp. 856-860).
 IEEE.
+3. Neelakantam, G., Onthoni, D. D., & Sahoo, P. K. (2020).
+Reinforcement learning based passengers assistance system for crowded public transportation in fog enabled smart city.
+Electronics, 9(9), 1501.
+4. Iftikhar, S., Golec, M., Chowdhury, D., Gill, S. S., & Uhlig, S. (2022).
+FogDLearner: A Deep Learning-based Cardiac Health Diagnosis Framework using Fog Computing.
+In Australasian Computer Science Week 2022 (pp. 136-144).

+### Simulation tools

 5. Wei, J., Cao, S., Pan, S., Han, J., Yan, L., & Zhang, L. (2020, June).
 SatEdgeSim: A toolkit for modeling and simulation of performance evaluation in satellite edge computing environments.
 In 2020 12th International Conference on Communication Software and Networks (ICCSN) (pp. 307-313).
 IEEE.

+### Data Caching

+6. Mechalikh, C., Taktak, H., & Moussa, F. (2019, July).
+Towards a scalable and QoS-aware load balancing platform for edge computing environments.
+In 2019 International Conference on High Performance Computing & Simulation (HPCS) (pp. 684-691).
+IEEE.
+7. Epifâneo, L., Correia, C., & Rodrigues, L. (2021, November).
+Cathode: A Consistency-Aware Data Placement Algorithm for the Edge.
+In 2021 IEEE 20th International Symposium on Network Computing and Applications (NCA) (pp. 1-10).
+IEEE.

+### Tesk scheduling and security

+8. Tiburski, R. T. (2021).
+Task scheduling and security for edge devices in internet of things applications.

+### Self-organized architectures

+9. Mechalikh, C., Taktak, H., & Moussa, F. (2019, June).
+A scalable and adaptive tasks orchestration platform for IoT.
+In 2019 15th International Wireless Communications & Mobile Computing Conference (IWCMC) (pp. 1557-1563).
+IEEE.
+10. Mordacchini, M., Ferrucci, L., Carlini, E., Kavalionak, H., Coppola, M., & Dazzi, P. (2021, September).
+Self-organizing Energy-Minimization Placement of QoE-Constrained Services at the Edge.
+In International Conference on the Economics of Grids, Clouds, Systems, and Services (pp. 133-142).
+Springer, Cham.

+### Software-Defined Networking

+11. Okwuibe, J., Haavisto, J., Kovacevic, I., Harjula, E., Ahmad, I., Islam, J., & Ylianttila, M. (2021).
+SDN-Enabled Resource Orchestration for Industrial IoT in Collaborative Edge-Cloud Networks.
+IEEE Access, 9, 115839-115854.

+### Application placement

-6. Khosroabadi, F., Fotouhi-Ghazvini, F., & Fotouhi, H. (2021).
+12. Khosroabadi, F., Fotouhi-Ghazvini, F., & Fotouhi, H. (2021).
 SCATTER: service placement in real-time fog-assisted IoT networks.
 Journal of Sensor and Actuator Networks, 10(2), 26.
-7. Ferrucci, L., Mordacchini, M., Coppola, M., Carlini, E., Kavalionak, H., & Dazzi, P. (2020, June).
+13. Ferrucci, L., Mordacchini, M., Coppola, M., Carlini, E., Kavalionak, H., & Dazzi, P. (2020, June).
 Latency preserving self-optimizing placement at the edge.
 In Proceedings of the 1st Workshop on Flexible Resource and Application Management on the Edge (pp. 3-8).
-9. Iftikhar, S., Golec, M., Chowdhury, D., Gill, S. S., & Uhlig, S. (2022).
-FogDLearner: A Deep Learning-based Cardiac Health Diagnosis Framework using Fog Computing.
-In Australasian Computer Science Week 2022 (pp. 136-144).
-10. Mordacchini, M., Ferrucci, L., Carlini, E., Kavalionak, H., Coppola, M., & Dazzi, P. (2021, September).
-Self-organizing Energy-Minimization Placement of QoE-Constrained Services at the Edge.
-In International Conference on the Economics of Grids, Clouds, Systems, and Services (pp. 133-142).
+14. Kavalionak, H., Coppola, M., & Dazzi, P. Self-organizing Energy-Minimization Placement of QoE-Constrained Services at the Edge.
+In Economics of Grids, Clouds, Systems, and Services: 18th International Conference, GECON 2021, Virtual Event, September 21–23, 2021, Proceedings (p.
+133).
+Springer Nature.

+### Other use cases

+15. Kaneko, Y., Yokoyama, Y., Monma, N., Terashima, Y., Teramoto, K., Kishimoto, T., & Saito, T. (2020, September).
+A Microservice-Based Industrial Control System Architecture Using Cloud and MEC.
+In International Conference on Edge Computing (pp. 18-32).
 Springer, Cham.
-11. Javaid, H., Saleem, S., Wajid, B., & Khan, U. G. (2021, May).
+16. Javaid, H., Saleem, S., Wajid, B., & Khan, U. G. (2021, May).
 Diagnose a Disease: A Fog Assisted Disease Diagnosis Framework with Bidirectional LSTM.
 In 2021 International Conference on Digital Futures and Transformative Technologies (ICoDT2) (pp. 1-6).
 IEEE.
-12. Teramoto, K., Kishimoto, T., & Saito, T. (2020, September).
-A Microservice-Based Industrial Control System Architecture Using Cloud and MEC.
-In Edge Computing–EDGE 2020: 4th International Conference, Held as Part of the Services Conference Federation, SCF 2020, Honolulu, HI, USA, September 18-20, 2020, Proceedings (Vol. 12407, p.
-18).
-Springer Nature.

 ## ⚖️ License